w3b3r00t/Contracts/README.md

-# Contracts
+# This is where I keep my public smart contract projects
-Smart contract projects
+Don't use these unless you want things to go horribly wrong.